(1) Upon the failure of any party to attend or participate in a hearing, the student conduct committee may either:

 (6) All testimony shall be given under oath or affirmation.
 Evidence shall be admitted or excluded in accordance with RCW 34.05.452

-(7) In cases involving allegations of sexual misconduct, no party shall directly question or cross-examine one another.
-Attorneys for the parties are also prohibited from questioning the opposing party absent express permission from the committee chair.
-Subject to this exception, all cross-examination questions shall be directed to the committee chair who, in their discretion, shall pose the questions on the party's behalf.
+(7) In cases involving reports of sexual misconduct, the respondent and complainant shall not directly question or cross-examine one another.
+Attorneys for the respondent and complainant are also prohibited from directly questioning opposing parties absent express permission from the committee chair.
+Subject to this exception, all cross-examination questions by the respondent and complainant shall be directed to the committee chair, who in their discretion shall pose the questions on the party's behalf.
+All cross-examination questions submitted to the chair in this manner shall be memorialized in writing and maintained as part of the hearing record.